BraveHeart-tex/BraveHeart-tex/README.md

 # About Me:

-🔭 I’m currently working on Web Development with Next.js 14, Typescript, SQL, and so on...<br/>
+🔭 I’m currently working on Full-Stack Development with Node, Next.js 14, Typescript, SQL, and so on...<br/>

 ### ✍️ Quote of the Day